 Patterned Book: Lesson 14

 Lesson 14 contains a patterned sentence format.
 The pages of this book may be used to create class books.
 Writing is a process that involves not just the typical handwriting process but also the planning and communication that is involved.
-Using template formats allows students who do not have the ability to write to express an idea that is incorporated into a story, a paragraph, a poem or other document which can be conveyed to share information.
+Using template formats allows students who do not have the ability to write a chance to express an idea that is incorporated into a story, a paragraph, a poem, or other document which can be conveyed to share information.
 Students may use SymbolStix as well as printed words to complete these documents.
-Consider ways that writing activities can be read, shared and extended beyond a “one-time” activity.
+Consider ways that writing activities can be read, shared, and extended beyond a “one-time” activity.

 Writing Time: Lesson 17

 This lesson is extended over several days and explores the writing process.
 Adaptations should be made so all students have an active way to participate.
 On day one, model the writing process.
-Utilizing either a whiteboard with a projector, the class board or a large sheet of paper to draw pictures, write sentences and revise ideas as you talk through the process.
+Utilizing either a whiteboard with a projector, the class board, or a large sheet of paper to draw pictures, write sentences, and revise ideas as you talk through the process.
 On the second day, students will generate their own pre-writing on the topic.
 Students are encouraged to motorically participate in writing/drawing as they brainstorm.